magepages/mpdocs/docs/special-promotions/index.md

 Click (+) to select conditions for rules with **Orders subselection**.

 - Choose different conditions here.
-Example: "If total paid amount equals or greater than 50 for a subselection of orders matching ALL of these conditions (leave blank for all orders)".
+Example: "If **total paid amount equals or greater than $50** for a subselection of orders matching ALL of these conditions (leave blank for all orders)".
 If only the condition is selected here - without the extra conditions, it will apply to all orders.

-Admin can choose to add extra conditions to attract your customers.
-Special offer for each customer group.
-Example: "If total paid amount equals or greater than $ 50 for a subselection of orders matching ALL of these conditions (leave blank for all orders) and Order Status contains Complete".
-If customer satisfies the selected conditions, discount will apply.
+- Admin can choose to add extra conditions to attract your customers.
+Example: "If **total paid amount equals or greater than $50** for a subselection of orders matching ALL of these conditions (leave blank for all orders) and **Order Status** contains **Complete**".
+If customer order satisfies the selected conditions, discount will apply.

 #### 2.2.3.
 Actions

-- Apply: Select Discount Type for rules to apply a discount.
+- **Apply**: Select **Discount Type** for promotion rules.

-- Percent of product price discount: Reduce the price of goods by subtracting a percentage from the original price.
+- **Percent of product price discount**: Discount by a percentage from the original price.
 Discount applies to each eligible item in the cart.
-Example: Discount Amount is 10.
-So if you meet the conditions, you will get a 10% discount from the original price.
+Example: **Discount Amount** is 10.
+So if any product meets the conditions, it will get a 10% discount from the original price.

-- Fixed amount discount: Discount the product by deducting the fixed amount discount from the original price of each eligible item in the cart.
-Example: Discount Amount is 10.
-So will get a discount of $ 10 from the original price.
+- **Fixed amount discount**: Discount by a fixed amount from the original price of each eligible item in the cart.
+Example: **Discount Amount** is 10.
+So will get a discount of 10 from the original price.

-- Fixed amount discount for whole cart: Discount the entire cart by subtracting one Fixed amount from the total amount in the cart. -  - - Example: Discount Amount is 10.
-So will get a discount of $ 10 for the total amount of the entire cart.
+- **Fixed amount discount for whole cart**: Discount the entire cart by a Fixed amount from the total amount in the cart.
+Example: **Discount Amount** is 10.
+So will get a discount of $10 for the total cart amount.

-- To-fixed amount discount: discount only to fixed amount compared to Subtotal of each product.
-For example: Discount Amount is 10, - - - Discount Qty Step is 30.
-So when in the cart with each Subtotal product with $ 30, the amount paid for that product is only $ 10.
+- **To-fixed amount discount**: Discount only to a fixed amount compared to Subtotal of each product.
+For example: **Discount Amount** is 10, **Discount Qty Step** is 30.
+So when in the cart with each **Subtotal** product with $30, the amount paid for that product is only $10.

-- Buy X get Y free (discount amount is Y): Determine the amount that customers must buy to receive free quantities.
-For example: - ----- - Discount Amount (get Y) is 1, Discount Qty Step (Buy X) is 3.
+- **Buy X get Y free (discount amount is Y)**: Set the quantity that customers must buy to receive free quantities.
+For example: **Discount Amount (get Y)** is 1, **Discount Qty Step (Buy X)** is 3.
 So if the condition is satisfied, when customers buy 3 products of the same type, if you buy the fourth product, it is still that product.
-If you buy Buy 3 tee shirts and get the 4th, you will receive a fourth product promotion.
+If you buy Buy 3 tee shirts, you will receive a fourth product for free.

-- For each $ X spent, get $ Y discount: Determine the amount that customers have to buy with each product to receive a discounted amount.
-Example: Discount Amount (get $ Y) is 1, Discount Qty Step (Buy X) is 30.
-So when you have a cart with each Subtotal product with $ 30, you will get a discount of $ 1.
-Discounts for Subtotal products <$ 30 will not apply.
+- **For each $X spent, get $Y discount**: Set the amount that customers have to buy with each product to receive a discounted amount.
+Example: **Discount Amount (get $Y)** is 1, **Discount Qty Step (Buy X)** is 30.
+So when you have a cart with each **Subtotal** product is $30, you will get a discount of $1.
+Subtotal products price is smaller than $30 will not be applied discount.

-- For each $ X spent, get $ Y discount for the whole cart: Determine the amount that customers have to buy to receive a discounted amount compared to the entire cart.
-For example: Discount Amount (get $ Y) is 1, Discount Qty Step (Buy X) is 30.
-So the entire cart has a Subtotal of $ 30 and will be reduced by $ 1.
+- **For each $X spent, get $Y discount for the whole cart**: Set the amount that customers have to buy to receive a discounted amount over the whole cart.
+For example: **Discount Amount (get $Y)** is 1, **Discount Qty Step (Buy X)** is 30.
+So the entire cart has a Subtotal of $30 and will be discounted by $1.

-- Discount Amount: Enter the discounted amount in the Discount Amount field.
+- **Discount Amount**: Enter the discounted amount in the **Discount Amount** field.

-- Maximum Qty Discount is Applied To: Enter the maximum number of same products that may be eligible for a discount in the same cart.
+- **Maximum Qty Discount is Applied To**: Enter the maximum number of same products that can be eligible for a discount in the same cart.
 If the quantity of the same product exceeds the maximum permitted quantity, the discount will not be applied.
+If you leave this field blank or fill in 0 here, there will be no limited for same product quantity eligible for discount.
-- Discount Qty Step (Buy X): Enter the amount in the Discount Qty Step (Buy X) field that the customer must purchase to receive the discount.
+- **Discount Qty Step (Buy X)**: Enter the amount in the Discount Qty Step (Buy X) field that the customer must purchase to receive the discount.
 For example: If you choose to apply a discount type For each $ X spent, get $ Y discount, Discount Qty Step (Buy X), then 30, you must buy with the Subtotal of each product in the cart to reach or exceed $ 30.
 Discount will apply.
 If the Subtotal is not reached $ 30, there is no discount for that product.

-- Maximum Discount Type: Choose the maximum discount for each rule:
+- **Maximum Discount Type**: Choose the maximum discount for each rule:
-- No: there is no limit to the discount according to each rule.
+  - **No**: there is no limit to the discount according to each rule.
-- Fixed amount: apply maximum discount for rules for rules with Maximum Discount Type is Fixed amount.
-Show more fields:
+  - **Fixed amount**: apply maximum discount for rules with **Maximum Discount Type** is **Fixed amount**.
+Choose this will show an extra field:
-- Maximum Discount Amount: Enter the maximum discountable amount according to Fixed amount to apply the discount for the entire cart. - - Example: Maximum Discount Amount is 10.
-So the maximum discount amount is no more than $ 10 compared to the entire cart.
+    - **Maximum Discount Amount**: Enter the maximum discount amount according to **Fixed amount** to apply the discount for the whole cart.
+Example: **Maximum Discount Amount** is 10.
+So the maximum discount amount is no more than $10 of the whole cart value.
-- Percent of cart subtotal: Maximum discount for all shopping carts in rules with Maximum Discount Type is Percent of cart subtotal.
-Show more fields:
+  - **Percent of cart subtotal**: Maximum discount for all shopping carts in rules with **Maximum Discount Type** is **Percent of cart subtotal**.
+Choose this will show an extra field:
-- Maximum Discount Amount: Enter the maximum amount that can be discounted by Percent of cart subtotal to apply the discount for the entire cart.
-Example: Maximum Discount Amount is 10.
-So the maximum discount amount should not exceed 10% of the entire cart.
+    - **Maximum Discount Amount**: Enter the maximum amount that can be discounted by **Percent of cart subtotal** to apply the discount for the whole cart.
+Example: **Maximum Discount Amount** is 10.
+So the maximum discount amount should not exceed 10% of the whole cart value.

-- Note: Apply the maximum discount amount for each rule when the Configuration section with general field of Maximum Discount Type is not selected.
-Priority consider the amount of discount for
+- **Note**: Apply the maximum discount amount for each rule when the **Configuration** section with general field of **Maximum Discount Type** is not selected at the same time.
+The priority is to consider the discount amount for the whole cart in the **Configuration** section with general.

+- **Apply to Shipping Amount**: Select **yes** to apply the discount for **Subtotal** and **Shipping Amount**.
+- **Discard subsequent rules**: Select **Yes** to stop applying other rules after this rule is applied
+- **Free Shipping**: If the order is satisfied with the rule, select the option for Free Shipping configuration:
+  - **No**
+  - **For matching items only**
+  - **For shipment with matching items**

+- **Addition Item Action**: Choose additional conditions to apply product discounts:
+- **Cheapest item**: apply discount for the product with the lowest price in cart.
+Show an extra field:
+  - **Number of products are Applied To**:
+    - Enter the number in the field **Number of products are Applied To**.
+Example: The input value for the field is 3.
+In the cart there are 4 products: A ($ 10), B ($ 20), C ($ 30), D ($ 40).
+So disocunt will be applied for products A, B and C.
+    - If left blank or fill in 0, there is default one product is applied for discount.

+- **Expensive item**: apply discount for the most expensive product in cart.
+Show an extra field:
+  - **Number of products are Applied To**:
+    - Enter the number in the field **Number of products are Applied To**.
+Example: The input value for the field is 3.
+In the cart there are 4 products: A ($ 10), B ($ 20), C ($ 30), D ($ 40).
+So disocunt will be applied for products B, C and D.
+    - If left blank or 0, there is default one product is applied for discount.